Munich Security Conference: Joe Biden tells Europe 'America is back' | DW | 19.02.2021

 The sense of relief was palpable on the stage of the Bayerischer Hof hotel in the Bavarian capital, where MSC head Wolfgang Ischinger, a seasoned German diplomat and former ambassador to the US, was visibly excited to be hosting a three-way video-link with Biden, German Chancellor Angela Merkel, and French President Emmanuel Macron.

-But there were also hints that the alliance was not simply going to be the same as it used to be.
-Macron spoke of a re-balancing, with a stronger European Union that would "take much more of the burden of our own protection."
+But there were also hints that the alliance was not simply going to be a return to an old world order.
+Macron spoke of a re-balancing of trans-Atlantic ties, especially when it comes to defense spending with a stronger European Union that would "take much more of the burden of our own protection."

 "We have to increase our defense investment," Macron said.
 "This is a way to re-balance the trans-Atlantic relationship.
 Having an EU much more invested in defense, makes us much more credible within NATO."